shan-tel4/Project-2/README.md

 ## Features to add in the future

-- **Customizable Sound Effects:** Allow users to upload and apply their own sound effects or loops for a more personalized experience.
+- **Customisable Sound Effects:** Allow users to upload and apply their own sound effects or loops for a more personalized experience.
 - **Visualizer Integration:** Add a real-time audio visualizer that reacts dynamically to the music being played.
 - **Playlist Support:** Enable users to create, save, and load playlists for seamless DJ sets.
 - **Keyboard Shortcuts:** Incorporate keyboard shortcuts for commonly used actions, like play, pause, and crossfading.